Skip to content

 One of the real values of looking at Cicero’s synthesis of all of this in the first book of Academic Questions is that Cicero had access to living experts in these philosophies and to the original texts in many cases that the philosophers were working with.
 Cicero had been educated by many philosophers of these schools himself, and yet Cicero was not himself a philosopher.
 One advantage that gives to Cicero is that we who are not professional philosophers ourselves often have difficulty in separating out what’s really important from what’s not really important.
 Cicero was a man of action.
 He was a leader of his society, he was involved in the events of his time, and he knew that there were certain things that are important in philosophy for practical life, and he also would’ve known that there were many things that were not so important.
 So when Cicero decides to talk about something, you’ve got the analysis of a man of action who was involved in the world, and who’s not some ivory tower egghead who’s consumed with chasing rabbits.
 Cicero is the type person who is looking for practical implications of these philosophical issues, and so when he chooses to tell us about something, he’s telling us about it from the perspective of someone who really wants to understand it and use it and discard those aspects that might not be immediately useful.

 We started out in Academic Questions last week setting up the background of the discussion between Cicero and Varro, and we heard Varro say that it’s important to be able to understand and express things deeply and accurately rather than superficially, as he accuses some of the Epicurean leaders such as Amafinius or Rabirius of doing.
-Already, in that introduction, he introduced us to one of the most basic issues that separated Epicurus from the other philosophers, which is the nature of the universe in terms of cause - how it would have come into being.
-Varro said that it’s not very difficult at all to talk about natural science when you put an end to all efficient causes and speak in terms of the fortuitous concourse of atoms, as opposed to the system of natural philosophy which the Old Academy had been based on, which depended upon two principles: One, an outside cause; and the other, a subject matter on which the outside cause was acting.
+Already, in that introduction, he introduced us to one of the most basic issues that separated Epicurus from the other philosophers, which is the nature of the universe in terms of cause — how it would have come into being.
+Varro said that it’s not very difficult at all to talk about natural science when you put an end to all efficient causes and speak in terms of the fortuitous concourse of atoms, as opposed to the system of natural philosophy which the Old Academy had been based on, which depended upon two principles: one, an outside cause; and the other, a subject matter on which the outside cause was acting.

 Joshua:

-I claim for myself both for the purpose of strengthening my firmness of conduct as far as I can and also for the delight of the mind.
+So we are in the second paragraph, section two of the first book, and Varro is still speaking when we get to these lines.
+He says, “For those men are so simple as to think the good of a sheep and of a man, the same thing — well the character and extent of the accuracy which philosophers of our school profess.
+Again, if you follow Zeno, it is a hard thing to make anyone understand what that genuine and simple good is, which cannot be separated from honesty, while Epicurus asserts that he is wholly unable to comprehend what the character of that good may be, which is unconnected with pleasures which affect the senses.
+But if we follow the doctrines of the old academy, which as you know we prefer, then with what accuracy must we apply ourselves to explain it and with what shrewdness and even with what obscurity must we argue against the Stoics.
+The whole therefore of that eagerness for philosophy I claim for myself both for the purpose of strengthening my firmness of conduct as far as I can and also for the delight of the mind.
 Nor do I think as Plato says that any more important or valuable gift has been given to men by the gods.
-But I send all my friends who have any zeal for philosophy into Greece.
-That is to say I bid them study the Greek writers in order to draw their precepts from the fountain head rather than follow little streams.
-But those things which no one had previously taught and which could not be learned in any quarter by those who were eager on the subject, I have labored as far as I could for, I have no great opinion of anything which I have done in this line to explain to our fellow countrymen for this knowledge could not be sought for among the Greeks nor after the death of our friend Lucius EYs among the Latins either.
+But I send all my friends who have any zeal for philosophy into Greece — that is to say I bid them study the Greek writers in order to draw their precepts from the fountain head rather than follow little streams.
+But those things which no one had previously taught and which could not be learned in any quarter by those who were eager on the subject, I have labored as far as I could, I have no great opinion of anything which I have done in this line, to explain to our fellow countrymen — for this knowledge could not be sought for among the Greeks nor after the death of our friend Lucius Aelius among the Latins either.

-And yet in those old works of ours, which we composed in imitation of Manus, not translating him, sprinkling a little mirth and supportiveness over the whole subject, there are many things mingled, which are drawn from the most recite philosophy and many points argued according to the rules of strict logic.
+And yet in those old works of ours, which we composed in imitation of Manus, not translating him, sprinkling a little mirth and supportiveness over the whole subject, there are many things mingled, which are drawn from the most recondite philosophy and many points argued according to the rules of strict logic.
 But I added these lighter matters in order to make the whole more easy for people of moderate learning to comprehend if they were invited to read those essays by a pleasing style displayed in pan and in the very prefaces of my books of antiquities.
-And this was my object in adopting this style regardless of how I may have succeeded in it.
+And this was my object in adopting this style regardless of how I may have succeeded in it.”

 Cassius: